THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, San Cristobal, Isabela, Santiago

-Found in both highland Scalesia forests and lowland arid zones the Woodpecker Finch is one of the most innovative birds of the species.
-They use small twigs and cactus spines to dig into crevasses and cracks in trees, forcing insects and spiders out into the open, and even use their long beaks to sharpen more appropriate tools for the job.
+Found in both highland Scalesia forests and lowland arid zones the Galapagos Woodpecker Finch is one of the most innovative birds of the Galapagos Finch species.
+They use small twigs and cactus spines to dig into crevasses and cracks in trees, forcing insects and spiders out into the open to eat.
+They even use their long beaks to sharpen more appropriate tools for the job.

 Conservation Status: Critically Endangered